rawanalex20/web-journal-app/README.md

 Server runs on node.js and uses express package to initiate an instance of an app.

 ## API
-The app has the credentials to accessses the open weather api.
+The app has the credentials to access the open weather api.
 You can find more apis here https://openweathermap.org/api.

 ## Dependencies